Executive Director and member, Board of Directors

 Chief Operating Officer, Nutritionist & Trip Guide

 Katie sees to the daily operations of Sacred Rok, such as web maintenance, grant writing, scheduling and coordinating of trips and presentations.
-She is also the camp cook and nutritionist for Sacred Rok.
-She holds her masters degree in Traditional Nutrition and works as a Nutritional Therapist in her home in Bishop, CA. Katie has been with Sacred Rok since the beginning working as camp manager cook.
+She is also the camp cook and nutritionist for the organization.
+Lambert holds her masters degree in Traditional Nutrition and works as a Nutritional Therapist in her home in Bishop, CA. Katie has been with Sacred Rok since the beginning working as camp manager cook.
 She came to the Sierra in 2006 from Louisiana to follow her passion as a rock climber and also works as a professional climber.
 From all of her time spent in the outdoors through climbing she has developed a deep understanding of the power of nature and how beneficial it can be for the health of our mind, body and spirit.
-Through her work with Sacred Rok she helps to facilitate that to youth.
+Through her work with Sacred Rok she helps to facilitate that to our youth.